ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

 2. **Don’t copy someone else’s cake** – A cake that works for one person may not suit another’s taste.
 Similarly, don’t blindly copy what others have done—focus on what your users need.
 3. **Start fresh** – Even if your mobile project has been running for a while, take a step back.
 Look at it with fresh eyes, experiment, and adjust based on the latest trends and user needs.

-By **letting go of outdated assumptions and embracing new possibilities**, you'll create something fresh, valuable, and suited to the modern world—just like baking the perfect cake for today’s audience! 🎂📱
+By **letting go of outdated assumptions and embracing new possibilities**, you'll create something fresh, valuable, and suited to the modern world—just like baking the perfect cake for today’s audience!

+____________________
+Following are some tips and tricks to help you forget what you know:

+• Leave your baggage at the door.
+Forget what you think you know about mobile.
+It is most likely incorrect.

+• Don’t try to emulate what has been done before and put that in front of your user.
+Focus on what is right for your user, not what is right for someone else’s user.

+• Start at the beginning.
+Even if a project has been in development for a while, you can still start fresh.
+Provide new perspectives, and breathe life into the project right from the start.
+_____________________

 ### Rule #2: Believe What You See, Not What You Read
 ###### **Analogy: Taste the Cake, Don’t Just Read the Recipe 🎂**